DANCON MARCH 2022 || Camp Novo Selo, Kosovo

 One of the many 1600 war memorials in Kosovo.

-There are over 1600 war memorials in Kosovo that are related to the 1998-1999 war.
-Most of these memorials are put up by family, and friends.
-There is no formal process or legal procedure to gain permission to erect a memorial or public debate about the memorial.
+Kosovo is home to over 1,600 war memorials dedicated to the 1998-1999 conflict.
+Most of these memorials are created by families and friends, with no formal process or legal procedure in place to gain permission or engage in public debate about their construction.

-I would assume that this memorial was erected by the village.
-They see people from their villages as heroes.
+I would assume that this particular memorial was erected by the village, as they view the individuals commemorated as local heroes.

 DANCON March, Camp Novo Selo, Kosovo